 ART 1133 - Drawing II

 Drawing II will continue to develop the student's understanding of the concepts of drawing.
 Students will continue to develop their skills in media by using a variety of sources and environments.
 Includes lab component.
-Prerequisites: ART 1013 and ART 1123 or instructor approval.

 ART 2083 - Sculpture I